 How to really reconnect with old friends

-Reminisce, but don’t act like no time has passed
+#5 Reminisce but don’t act as if no time has passed

 When I sat down to write this, I wanted to say something about how getting together with old friends is like traveling back in time to revisit your favorite memories.
 How it often feels like no time has passed!
 While that can be true with some friends, therapists actually warn against pretending that time stood still since your last hurrah together.